Top 10 things to bring for the perfect glamping getaway

 4. Snacks and drinks

-5. Board games or playing cards
+5. Board games or a pack of cards

 6. Your dog’s essentials

-7. Binoculars for wildlife spotting
+7. Binoculars

 8. A camera or sketchbook